Sauerbraten: Etymology

-The name "Sauerbraten" is of German origin and means "sour roast".
-The word derives from Sauer meaning "sour" or "pickled" and Braten meaning "roast meat".
+The name "Sauerbraten" is of German origin, and is derived from sauer meaning "sour" or "pickled" and Braten meaning "roast meat", thus "sour roast".

 History

 Julius Caesar has been assigned a role in the inspiration for sauerbraten as he sent amphoras filled with beef marinated in wine over the Alps to the newly founded Roman colony of Cologne.
-According to this legend (Julius Caesar was murdered in 44 BC and the Roman city of Cologne was founded in 50 AD), this inspired the residents of Cologne to imitate the Roman import.
+According to this legend, this inspired the residents of Cologne to imitate the Roman import.
 While quite common, these claims are largely unsubstantiated.

 Several sources believe sauerbraten was invented by Charlemagne in the 9th century AD as a means of using leftover roasted meat.
 Saint Albertus Magnus, also known as Saint Albert the Great and Albert of Cologne, is also credited with popularizing the dish in the 13th century.

 Horse meat was not originally used for the dish, although it has become commonly used in restaurants in the Rhineland.
 Most other areas in which the dish is found currently use beef.